usaid-cs/yesterday-i-learned/business.md

 #### To buy

 * Consider buying stocks in a *bull market*: a market where people are starting to gain confidence in investing.
+A [bullmarket.co](http://bullmarkets.co/model/) offers a number from 0 to 100 on whether the market is bullish or bearish.
 * Never buy stocks in a *bear market*: a market whose general prices are falling, and people are being pessimistic.
 * *Johnson says that if you miss the top 10 days of equity market growth in a year you miss 90 percent of returns.*
 * [When VIX is low its time to go; When VIX is high its time to buy](https://www.reddit.com/r/StockMarket/comments/3dqggo/when_vix_is_low_its_time_to_go_when_vix_is_high)